evahess/raspberry_webcam_imager/README.md

 sudo apt-get install fswebcam guvcview
 ```

-Then add the script to your crontab
+Then add the script to your crontab:
 ```
 export EDITOR=nano
 crontab -e